arsys-internet/terraform-provider-arsys-baremetal/README.md

 EOF
 ```

+**IMPORTANT!**
-Add the machine ip to your user in your Baremetal panel.
+You need to add the machine ip to your user to allow access via api in your Baremetal panel

 Export the API token: